The HydroGym Reinforcement Learning Platform for Fluid Dynamics

-Furthermore, local grid refinement is implemented based on the method proposed by Dupuis and Chopard~\cite{dupuis2003theory} to efficiently resolve flow features across different length scales.
+Furthermore, local grid refinement is implemented based on the cell-centered interface layout proposed by Eitel-Amor et al.~\cite{EitelAmor2013} to efficiently resolve flow features across different length scales.
 This refinement strategy involves adjusting the relaxation frequency on different grid levels to maintain a constant kinematic viscosity across the entire domain.
-Since the time step $\Delta t$ is scaled with the local grid spacing $\Delta$, the viscosity is kept constant by setting the local relaxation frequency according to:
+In order to keep the Mach number constant across the grid transition, the time step is scaled proportionally to the local grid spacing $\Delta t \sim \Delta$.
+The viscosity is kept constant by setting the local relaxation frequency according to:

+While the macroscopic quantities and thus the equilibrium state are interpolated in space and time, the non-equilibrium part is additionally rescaled ensuring consistency of the viscous stress tensor, see~\cite{dupuis2003theory}.

 \paragraph{Boundary Conditions and actuation control.} Solid boundaries within the fluid domain are handled using an interpolated bounce-back scheme~\cite{Bouzidi2001}.
 This method provides a second-order accurate representation of the no-slip condition for arbitrarily shaped geometries.
 For the far-field boundaries, inlet and outlet conditions are imposed by setting the particle distributions to an equilibrium state based on prescribed velocity, density, or temperature values, while using second-order extrapolation for any unknown variables from the domain's interior.